Formerly incarcerated people's voting rights

 After the first registration, they can update their info online if needed.

-Can they register to vote if they are not "on paper" yet?
+Can they register to vote if they are still incarcerated?

 What if the person was registered to vote BEFORE they went to prison?

-If you are denied by a county clerk or voter registrar for reasons regarding a past felony conviction, you can refer them to Section 1-4-27.1 of NMSA 1978.
-If they still refuse to allow you to register, please get in touch with the secretary of state’s office by calling 505-827-3600 or emailing [email protected].
+If you are denied by a county clerk or voter registrar because of a past felony conviction, you can refer them to New Mexico statute number 1-4-27.1, which is the 2023 law allowing you to vote immediately upon release.
+If they still refuse to allow you to register, please get in touch with the Secretary of State’s office by calling 505-827-3600 or emailing [email protected].

 Rights under the Native American Voting Rights Act